jwayn/YeeBot/readme.md

 ## TODO:
 There is a [Trello Project](https://trello.com/b/70M7ljxB/yeebot) tracking the progress of YeeBot.
-* Rework the way images are submitted and voted upon to make it a community effort rather than a dictorial process
 * Complete raffle system
 * 'Royalties' to a user when an image they submitted is randomly returned by YeeBot
 * Actually comment the code
-* Add docker section in 'Getting Started'

 ## Getting Started:
 ```bash